 Each of those baggies have almost 200 pieces with one having almost 800.
 Whew!
 Now I have to cut the green fabrics.
 There are almost as many pieces needed and almost all of them have a 45 degree angle on one end.
 This is going to take a while.
 I am not even sure I have all of the green fabric that I need, but I will get started on cutting and then figure out if I need more.

 I haven't worked on Santa at all this week as I have been concentrating on the secret stitching.

 I have been adding rows to the Butterfly Baby Blanket when watching TV.
 Hubby and I have a short overnight road trip planned.
 I will bring this blanket with me to work on in the car.

 I have been reading a lot.
 I recently finished "6 Rainier Drive" by Debbie Macomber and "The Clockmaker's Daughter" by Kate Morton.
 The first is such an easy read and I am enjoying working my way through this series.
 I enjoyed "The Clockmaker's Daughter", but found it a little dark and depressing.

 I am currently reading "The Island House" by Nancy Thayer.
 This is yet another book delving into family and friend relationships.
 I am enjoying it though I am not going to rave about this book.

 I received good news on Friday.
 My shoulder is getting better.
 Although it isn't fully healed as yet, I no longer need to wear the sling and I can start driving.
 Physical therapy must wait until after my next appointment in 4 weeks.
 Progress.

 I am joining Kathy for some Slow Sunday Stitching.
 Pop on over to her site to see what other bloggers are stitching.
-After putting away my Christmas village, I am hoping to find some cross-stitching time today.

 Thanks for stopping by!